Grand Teton and Yellowstone National Parks landscape

 If you have a week, here’s what I’d do.

 Days 3-6 in Yellowstone.
-Hit the Upper and Lower Geyser Basins, drive through Lamar Valley at dawn, see the Grand Canyon of the Yellowstone, explore Mammoth and Norris.
+Hit the Upper and Lower Geyser Basins on day one.
+Drive through Lamar Valley at dawn on day two, then see the Grand Canyon of the Yellowstone.
+Explore Mammoth and Norris on day three.
+Use day four for a backcountry hike or revisit your favorite spots.
 Take your time.
+Yellowstone rewards slow days.

 Base yourself in Jackson for the first two days, then move to a lodge or campground inside Yellowstone.
-The drive between Jackson and Yellowstone’s major attractions takes 1.5-2 hours so you don’t want to commute daily.
+Canyon Lodge or Lake Lodge work well as central bases.
+The drive between Jackson and Yellowstone’s major attractions takes 1.5-2 hours, so you don’t want to commute daily.

 Best Time to Visit Both Parks

 My favorite time is September.
 The crowds thin dramatically after Labor Day.
-Fall colors start showing up in the Tetons.
-Elk begin bugling in both parks.
+Fall colors start showing up in the Tetons with aspen groves turning gold against the granite peaks.
+Elk begin bugling in both parks, which is one of the eeriest and most primal sounds you’ll hear in the wild.
 The weather is crisp but not cold.
 And you can actually find a campsite without booking six months in advance.
+I wrote a full guide to Yellowstone in September and a separate one for Yellowstone in fall if you want the details.

 May and early June are gorgeous but some roads may still be closed, especially in Yellowstone.
-Going-to-the-Sun Road in nearby Glacier doesn’t usually open until late June or early July, and Yellowstone’s east entrance and Dunraven Pass follow a similar timeline.
+The east entrance and Dunraven Pass follow a timeline that depends entirely on snowpack.
+Yellowstone in May is a gamble on road access but the reward is baby animals everywhere and almost no crowds.

 Final Verdict

 If I could only visit one park for the rest of my life it would be Grand Teton.
 The mountains, the hiking, the Snake River, the way the light hits the peaks at sunrise.
-It’s the most beautiful place I’ve ever stood.
+It’s the most beautiful place I’ve ever stood with a camera.